Donald Trump to surrender to history-making criminal charges

 New York’s ability to carry out safe and drama-free courthouse proceedings in a case involving a polarizing ex-president could be an important test case as prosecutors in Atlanta and Washington conduct their own investigations of Trump that could also result in charges.
 Those investigations concern efforts to undo the 2020 election results as well as the possible mishandling of classified documents at Mar-a-Lago.

-Prosecutors say their case against Trump has nothing to do with politics.
+Prosecutors insist their case against Trump has nothing to do with politics.

 Tucker and Weissert reported from Washington.
 Associated Press writers Jill Colvin, Bobby Caina Calvan, Jennifer Peltz and Ted Shaffrey in New York contributed to this report.